Whistleblower News & Articles

 Many have long claimed that the UCI helped shield Armstrong from detection so the documents could be highly relevant.
 Still to come in the case is much more discovery with the judge yet to rule on how many depositions the parties will be allowed to take.
 It is also possible that the UCI documents will pave the way for requests for documents from other foreign entities.

-As we have previously written, if Armstrong is ultimately found liable under the FCA he could be liable for treble damages and penalties.
+As we have previously written, if Armstrong is ultimately found liable under the False Claims Act he could be liable for treble damages and penalties.
 The ultimate damages figure will depend on the proof at trial as well as the theory of damages the court adopts, but the liability could reach $100 million or higher.